-Clamp the tubing first, spike the bag and fill the drip chamber before priming.
-This way, you can avoid formation of air bubbles in the IV tubing as you prime your IV fluid.
+Clamp the tubing first, spike the bag, and fill the drip chamber before priming.
+This way, you can avoid the formation of air bubbles in the IV tubing.

-For contact precautions, put an examination glove over the stethoscope you are using.
-The, after every usage, just remove the gloves and discard.
+For contact precautions, put an examination glove over your stethoscope before use.
+Then, once you’re done, you can just remove the gloves and discard.

-Gloves are thin enough to hear sensitive sounds through the stethoscope’s diaphragm but thick enough to prevent the risk of infection transmission between patients.
+Gloves are thin enough to hear sensitive sounds through the stethoscope’s diaphragm but thick enough to reduce the risk of infection transmission between patients.

-13. For confused patients who keep on going out of bed, give them a pile of washcloths to fold
+13Keep confused patients busy by giving them a pile of washcloths to fold

 Some confused patients keep trying to get out of bed and short of tying them down, it’s hard to keep them in one place.
 What you can do is to give them a pile of towels or washcloths to fold.
 This trick gives them a sense of purpose so they can remain occupied in their rooms.

 Most of the time, a tourniquet is too thick or too long for pediatric patients.
-To initiate a good grab, cut the tourniquet into half and this will fit the small limbs of pediatric patients.
+To initiate a good grab, cut the tourniquet in half to make it fit the small limbs of pediatric patients.

-When inserting IV lines into patients with hairy limbs, use a piece of cloth or gauze as a skin barrier upon application of tourniquet.
-This trick will reduce the pain associated with tourniquet friction rubbing against their hairy skin.
+When inserting IV lines into patients with hairy limbs, use a piece of cloth or gauze as a skin barrier before you put the tourniquet.
+This trick will reduce the pain caused by the tourniquet rubbing against their hairy skin.

 Nurses are used to the smell of every body fluid you can imagine.
-However, there are really tough smells that can knock off your nose.
-During these times, applying mentholated scent like toothpaste or Vicks between two masks is effective in protecting your sense of smell.
+However, there are really tough smells that can make you feel nauseous.
+During such cases, applying mentholated scent, like toothpaste or Vicks, between two masks can protect your sense of smell.